franguzmang1/javascriptAppChallenge/README.md

 3 - Inside the command line step into the main project folder "appChallengefranciscoguzman".

+To proceed you need to have installed node.js and npm package manager, if you do not have it installed go here: "https://nodejs.org/en/download/"

 4 - Run "npm install" to install all the packages and dependencies required to run the project.

 5 - After installation is done run "npm start" to run the project.